 Symptoms of Giardia Lamblia: Giardia lamblia symptoms include diarrhea, fatigue, and cramps.
 Symptoms can last 2-6 weeks, and those coming in contact with the infected person are also at risk.
 The symptoms can lead to severe dehydration; elderly, pregnant women, and infants should drink extra fluids to avoid serious side effects.

 Filtration Solutions for Giardia Lamblia: Most municipal water suppliers will use some type of disinfectant to reduce giardia, including ozone.
 Ozone appears to be very effective against the cysts when utilized in the chemical oxidation disinfection process, instead of chlorine.
 Ultrafiltration and reverse osmosis all effectively remove giardia cysts.
 The most economical and widely used method of removing giardia is mechanical filtration with a filter that has a nominal 1 micron pore size.
 Solid carbon block filters, ceramic candles, pleated membranes, or string wound sediment filters at a 1 micron size will also eliminate the danger.
 UV systems can be another great option, disabling the parasite and preventing it from harming humans.
 Because giardia most often affects hikers and campers, they should always use a handheld UV treatment system before ingesting surface water.

 Part Number: W9330957 Alternate Part Number: W9330962, W9330958, MT660

 The Doulton Model HIP Complete Under-Counter Filtration System Package The Doulton HIP/DIY is a complete under-sink filtration system package.
-With the included Doulton UltraCarb candle, this four-stage system removes bad taste, odor, particulate...
+With the included Doulton UltraCarb candle, this three-stage system removes bad taste, odor,...